 Connemara has some of the most spectacular beaches in the country.
 Think white sand, clear water and mountain backdrops.
 Two of my favourites are Glassilaun beach and Dog’s Bay.
 These photos don’t even do them justice.
 Check them out, you won’t be disappointed.
 Better yet, find your own favourite and keep us posted!

 The Inagh Valley is one of the most picturesque routes taking you through the heart of Connemara.
 Whether you drive, walk or cycle through the valley, expect to be blown away by the spectacular mountain and lake views.
-To see more of the incredible beauty of this area, check out my post from our overnight stay in the Inagh Valley.
+To see more of the incredible beauty of this area, check out my post from our overnight stay at the wonderful Lough Inagh Lodge.

-Alternatively, just ignore my recommendations, your maps and time constraints!
+My top recommendation for Connemara though, is simply to get lost!
 Follow signposts for beaches and random places you’ve never heard of.
 There is really so much to see in this region that I can’t possibly list it all and sometimes the things you don’t plan for turn out to be the highlight of your trip.
-You can’t really go wrong in this beautiful region so go have fun and find your own gems.
+You can’t really go wrong in this beautiful region, so go have fun exploring and find your own gems.

 Having your own transport is preferable in Connemara as it isn’t possible to explore extensively using public transport.
 If you don’t have a vehicle you can still visit a lot of the highlights by joining a tour.
 Here are some of the options available: